 The Sydney Stingers takes members health and safety seriously.
 Members should be pro-active in managing their level of risk when training and playing the sport by following a few simple steps:

-A Stingers polo shirt and Stingers water polo swimwear will be provided to new members after joining.
+New members are provided with a Stingers polo shirt and Stingers water polo swimwear after joining.

 Major decisions affecting the club are made by the Executive Committee, which meets about once a month.
 The Exec aims to act in the best interests of the Club and players.

 Ordinary Executive with responsibility for members of the “L” competitive teams